drago-ex/application/readme.md

-## Drago Framework
+## Drago Extension

-Simple Framework for small applications based on Nette Framework.
+Extending over Nette Framework.

 ## Configurator

-Nette Configurator compared with the Dragon Configurator file is extended by an automatic search configuration files (*.neon).
+Nette Configurator compared with the Drago Configurator file is extended by an automatic search configuration files (*.neon).
 Found configuration files are stored in the cache.

 If necessary, we can set the configuration file priority.
 Priority is set to put the number